Seeing is believing.

 After the demo, the team reflects on which stories were not completed, if any, and why the team was unable to finish them.
 This discussion usually results in the discovery of impediments or risks, false assumptions, changing priorities, estimating inaccuracies, or over-commitment.
 These findings may lead to further study in the Iteration Retrospective about how the next iterations can be better planned and executed.
 Figure 1 illustrates an iteration review in action.

-In addition to reflecting how well it did within this latest iteration, the team also determines on how it’s progressing toward its Program Increment (PI) Objectives.
+In addition to reflecting how well it did within this latest iteration, the team also determines how it’s progressing toward its Program Increment (PI) Objectives.
 It finishes the event by refining the Team Backlog before the next iteration planning.

 Attendees at the iteration review include: